 B E G I N N I N G

 As long as I can remember I have been a musical person.
 My brother and I are very close and growing up we’ve always found music to be more important than anything else.
-As children, we would bang on shoeboxes and tin cans and pretend they were drums and freestyle songs.
+As children, we would bang on shoe boxes and tin cans and pretend they were drums, while freestyling songs.
 We eventually learned to record and layer our voices on Karaoke machines and starting writing to instrumentals from single cassettes we owned.
 We created an entire universe of imaginary artists so that we could have a range of styles to work from and made up a pretend radio station to play our own recordings alongside real artists.
-This is what we always wanted to do.
+I can still hear my mom yelling, “go outside!”
+We only liked music.

 I N S P I R A T I O N

 Musically, I am an R&B and pop kid.
-My biggest influences are pop icons like Michael Jackson and Beyonce.
+My biggest influences are pop icons like Michael Jackson and Beyoncé.
 I am also a huge Depeche Mode fan and I love ’80s music.
 I listened to hip-hop and rap as a kid, but sometimes it didn’t always reflect my personality, so I learned to appreciate other sounds like jam music, downtempo, jazz, and electronic music.
+Although, I do love me some Lil’ Kim, Nas, JAY Z, and anything Bad Boy-related!
 I think my love for many genres changes my approach to what a rapper is and can be.
-I rap because I can and because it is just another way to creatively use my words to express myself, which I believe is my true calling in life.
-I think before I am a rapper, I am a writer.
+I rap because I can, and because it is just another way to creatively use my words to express myself, which I believe is my purpose in life.
+I think before I am a rapper, I am a writer and writing is what drives me.

 B R A Z I L